Tom Baker: 1982–2003: Return to character acting

-2003–present: Move into voice acting and Little Britain
+2003–present: Little Britain and move into voice acting

-Influenced by his role as Lionel Nimrod,' Baker was cast as the narrator of the sketch comedy series Little Britain (2003–2006).
-His casting was also influenced by his popularity with creators Matt Lucas and David Walliams, part of the generation for whom he is the favourite Doctor.
-Baker credited Little Britain with "re-inventing" him.
+Baker was cast as the narrator of the sketch comedy series Little Britain (2003–2006), a decision influenced by his role as Lionel Nimrod,' as well as his popularity with series creators Matt Lucas and David Walliams, who belonged to the generation of children that admired his Doctor.
+Little Britain introduced Baker to a new generation of fans,' and he credited the series with "re-inventing" his image.
 For the evening of 17 November 2005, to introduce the third television series of Little Britain, Baker read BBC One's continuity announcements in character.
-The same year his "sonorous" voice was voted the fourth most recognisable in the UK, after Elizabeth II, Tony Blair and Margaret Thatcher.
-Baker later returned to narrate Little Britain's 2019 radio special.
+The same year, his "sonorous" voice was voted the fourth most recognisable in the UK, after Elizabeth II, Tony Blair and Margaret Thatcher.
+Baker returned to narrate the spin-off series Little Britain USA (2008) and video game adaptation Little Britain: The Video Game (2007).
+He later returned to narrate Little Britains 2019 radio special.

-Baker voiced the character Max Bear in the Channel 4 animated series of the same name.
-In 2003 he played a blind priest in the BBC series Strange.
-Baker played the role of the Captain in Challenge's version of Fort Boyard.
-He was cast as Donald MacDonald in the sixth and seventh series of Monarch of the Glen.
+Baker voiced the title character in the Channel 4 animated series Max Bear (2000).
 He voiced the villain ZeeBad in the animated film The Magic Roundabout (2005).
-The character was redubbed for the US release.
+The character was redubbed for the film's US release.
 Baker narrated Global Haywire, a 2006 political documentary by Australian cartoonist Bruce Petty.
+In 2007, he voiced Robert Baron in the BBC animated series The Secret Show.
+He narrated the children's animated series The Beeps (2007–2008).
+Baker voiced the Bendu, a powerful Force-sensitive being, in the animated series Star Wars Rebels (2016).

 In January 2006, BT Group used Baker's voice for their text-to-speech service for landline phones.
 This required him to record 11,593 phrases, containing every sound in the English language.
+The service ended in April.
 The service returned from 1 December 2006 to 8 January 2007, with two pence from each text going to the charity Shelter.
-A cover of "You Really Got Me" by the Kinks, sung by Baker's text voice, was released on 18 December with proceeds going to charity.
+A charity cover of "You Really Got Me" by the Kinks, sung by Baker's automated voice, was released on 18 December.

-In 2007, he voiced Robert Baron in the BBC animated series The Secret Show.
-He narrated the children's animated series The Beeps (2007–2008) which was broadcast on Channel 5's Milkshake!
-He also appeared as a guest on the quiz show Have I Got News for You and returned as a guest host in 2008.
-He was interviewed by his close friend Laurie Taylor for a 2010 episode of the television series In Confidence.
-Baker voiced the Bendu, a powerful Force-sensitive being in the animated series Star Wars Rebels (2016).